pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 * Does the developer write clear comments in understandable English?
 * Are all of the comments actually necessary?

-Usually comments are useful when they explain why the code exists, while not explain what the code is doing.
-If the code isn't clear enough to explain itself, then the code should be made simpler.
+Usually, comments are useful when they explain why the code exists, while not explain what the code is doing.
+If the code isn't clear enough to explain itself, then the code should be simplified.

 There are some exceptions; for example, regular expressions and complex algorithms often benefit greatly from comments that explain what they’re doing.
-But mostly comments are for information that the code itself can hardly contain, like the reason behind a decision.
+But comments are mostly for information, like the reason behind a decision.

 It can also be helpful to look at comments existing before this PR.
 Maybe there is a `TODO` can be removed now, a comment advising against this change being made, etc.